State and Local Policy Database

 Solar-readiness policies

-We could not find information on whether the city has adopted solar- and/or EV-ready ordinances.
+The city does not have authority to adopt solar-ready ordinances.
 However, the city has received SolSmart Gold Designation and allows for solar in all zones.

 Low-energy use requirements